 Attorney Russell Hall – Guardian Ad Litem

 We also previously reported on current Horry County D.S.S.
 Attorney Kelly Galley.
 Galley was booked at 1:04 a.m.
 EDT on Sunday, September 13, 2020 for Criminal Domestic Violence in the stabbing of her boyfriend.
 She was released on a $1,000 personal recognizance bond.
 It was only later that her boyfriend (boyfriend’s body) turned up missing.
-His remains are suspected to be buried just across the N.C./S.C. state line, but no authorities have been able to confirm this.
+His remains were suspected (at the time) to be buried just across the N.C./S.C. state line, but no authorities were able to confirm this.

 Having no witnesses to her alleged crime, Galley remains as the lead D.S.S.
 Attorney for Horry County.

-Past connections between Galley, Sutherland, Hall, Price and Price’s Attorney, Ryan Stamfle do exist, but no mention of a broad based conspiracy involving Galley is highlighted in the lawsuit.
+Past connections between Galley, Sutherland, Hall, Price and Price’s Attorney, Ryan Stampfle do exist, but no mention of a broad based conspiracy involving Galley is highlighted in the lawsuit.